 So where to go and what to eat this time around?

 We’ve already made the pilgrimage to Meiji Shrine and ticked off sensational Sen-soji more than once.
 We’ve scrambled over Shibuya’s iconic crossing, seen Sumos in Ryogoku, been blinded by science at Miraikan, gotten neighbourly with Totoro at the Ghibli Museum, and watched robots wrestle in Shinjuku.
 We’ve even hung with the cool kids in Shimokitazawa and shopped for guitars in Ochanomizu.
-And, of ocourse, Sugarpuff has managed to accumulate more crazy kawaii cuteness than we have space in our house, and Raffles has scoured the city in search of food and more than consumed his body weight in sushi, sashimi and yakitori.
+And, of course, Sugarpuff has managed to accumulate more crazy kawaii cuteness than we have space in our house, and Raffles has scoured the streets of Tokyo in search of food and more than consumed his body weight in sushi, sashimi and yakitori.

 But while we’re more than happy to do it all over again, I have to admit that we’re suffering from a mild case of the been there eaten thats.

 That is, until the crowd parts to reveal Mark, a knight in shining sneakers who has come to rescue us from our malaise with a tasty take on the city, uncovering inside secrets and local eats beyond the tourist haunts.

 Mark is one of the expert local guides from Inside Japan Tours, an award-winning small group tour company that offers fully tailor made tours of Japan.
 The tours are all encompassing, covering all the main attractions, if that’s what you desire.
 But if it is not, they can sort you out with that too.
 You see, Inside Japan Tours has hidden superpowers in the form of expert guides who live local and are able to use their x-ray vision (or inside knowledge) to reveal Japan’s hidden haunts and inside secrets.